mr4tt/zotbot/README.md

 - [Yuhki Yamashita: Confessions of Modern Design (Welcome to the WIP)](https://www.youtube.com/watch?v=GacLX9amSao) - How do you make progress when the work is always in flux?
 What if some of the best features actually—gasp!—start with a solution instead of a problem?
 In thi...

 # computing_resources
+- [How I would do auth](https://pilcrowonpaper.com) - A quick blog on how I would implement auth for my applications.

 - [Instantly parse JSON in any language | quicktype](https://app.quicktype.io/)

 - [Convert curl commands to code](https://curlconverter.com/)